git-tfs/git-tfs/doc/commands/clone.md

 		  --resumable            if an error occurred, try to continue when you restart clone with same parameters

+## Remark

+Make sure that you use a local drive (and not a network share) where the clone is stored.
+`git-tfs` didn't receive any explicit testing for cloning on a network share and there are known reports like [Issue 1373](https://github.com/git-tfs/git-tfs/issues/1373) where cloning/fetching a shelveset didn't work when the clone was done on a network share.

 ## Examples
 ### Simple
 To clone all of `$/Project1` from your TFS server `tfs`